During these cold, dreary days, a ray of color may be all the inspiration you need to board a train or bus on a little winter adventure.

 Here are five bright ideas, from an atrium of pinks and greens at NYBG’s Orchid Show to a stunning rainbow-hued hotel in the heart of East Hampton, to help you start planning your own escape from the grey.

 Inside the NYBG’s Enid A. Haupt Conservatory it’s always colorful and warm.
 Year long, the park’s 50 gardens and 250 acres are pleasant for a stroll, but when the cold strikes, stick to the enclosed beauty of the conservatory.
-In addition to its vibrant collection of plants from around the world, The Orchid Show: Thailand (February 18 — April 9 2017) is a radiant respite from winter’s doldrums.
+In addition to its vibrant collection of plants from around the world, The Orchid Show (February 15 – April 19 2020) is a radiant respite from winter’s doldrums.

 How to get there: Make the quick trek up to the Bronx landmark on the Metro-North Harlem line to the Botanical Garden Station or take to the subway and ride the B, D, or 4 train to Bedford Park Blvd Station and then walk to the park or hope on the Bx26 bus east to the Garden’s Mosholu Gate entrance.